Below are our regular events for younger people with dementia and their families and friends to meet with each other.

 Like Minds is for people with young onset dementia who are interested in coming together to share time, experiences and ideas.
 It provides an opportunity for members to build new friendships with people in similar situations.

 Like Minds meets monthly in three locations across Oxfordshire (Banbury, Oxford and Witney) and is specifically for people living with young onset dementia.
 Partners / support workers are welcome to attend to help enable the person with dementia to be actively involved.
-Contact Paula Taylor for information about Like Minds Banbury, Liz Rose for Oxford and Michelle Francis for Witney.
+Contact Paula Taylor for information about Like Minds Banbury, Liz Rose for Oxford and Jen Marks for Witney.

 PACE (Positive Activists Consultants & Educators)